-Appraisal Review with Fannie Mae Property Inspection Waiver (PIW)
+Appraisal Review with Fannie Mae Appraisal Waiver

-National MI will accept the value and does not require that the lender provide an appraisal if the loan satisfies Fannie Mae's requirements with respect to the PIW.
-National MI's review will consist of confirmation that the PIW requirements have been satisfied as specified in the DU® message indicating that the loan receives a PIW offer and that there are no situations present for which Fannie Mae requires an appraisal even though a PIW offer was made (e.g., natural disaster, resale restriction, etc.).
+National MI will accept the value and does not require that the lender provide an appraisal if the loan satisfies Fannie Mae's requirements with respect to the appraisal waiver.
+National MI's review will consist of confirmation that the appraisal waiver requirements have been satisfied as specified in the DU® message indicating that the loan receives an appraisal waiver offer and that there are no situations present for which Fannie Mae requires an appraisal even though an appraisal waiver offer was made (e.g., natural disaster, resale restriction, etc.).